 Optometrists often prescribe low power reading glasses to people with computer vision syndrome, dry eyes and other eye-strain symptoms even if they can see perfectly or fairly well.
 These readers can dramatically relieve symptoms from the moment you first put them on, and I know that first hand.
 (Read my computer vision syndrome story here.)

 In most cases, +0.25 reading glasses, +0.50 reading glasses and +0.75 reading glasses are all considered low power reading glasses.
 The problem is that you can’t get anything below a magnification of +1.00 in drugstores or malls, and those are usually hard to find.
 Powers of +1.25, +1.50 and above are easy to find anywhere readers are sold.

 For the lowest power reading glasses, you’ll have to have them custom made.
 I recommend Zenni Optical once again because the company makes high-quality glasses to your specifications for unbelievable prices.
 In many cases, you can get the reading glasses you need for less than $20, sometimes a lot less.
 I hope you will visit their website by clicking this link and see what they can do for you.

 They Could Be Right For You

 If you think you need reading glasses, you probably do.
-And if an optometrist has recommend some of the lowest power reading glasses but you aren’t sure how much good they could really do, you owe it to yourself to try them.
+And if an optometrist has recommended some of the lowest power reading glasses but you aren’t sure how much good they could do, you owe it to yourself to try them.